 It is to be noted that the earlier games in the Dead Space series have been quite irregularly spaced.
 The original game came out in 2008 with Part 2 coming out in 2011.
 Dead Space 3, on the other hand, was released fairly sooner in 2013.
 However, while the series remains a celebrated one, the hurried output from developer Visceral Games seems to have had its toll on the last game we saw.
 So even though some critics still praised the last title and called it one of the greatest action games to have come out in years, some saw it as a laborious continuation of a series which had overdone its old formula to death.
 Some also critiqued its apparent prioritisation of action over horror.
 However, fans loved Dead Space 3, and have been rooting for more ever since; which brings us to the question of Dead Space 4.

 The rumours about Dead Space 4 started pretty early on, and it began on a negative note.
-One of the reputed gaming sites which had a lot of nay to say about Dead Space 3’s execution published an article back in 2013 which said that any efforts for a next game in the franchise had been cancelled.
+One reputed gaming site which had a lot of nay to say about Dead Space 3’s execution published an article back in 2013 which said that any efforts for a next game in the franchise had been cancelled.
 Citing unnamed sources, the report in Videogamer said that the franchise had reached an abrupt end following poor sales records following its release.
 It further added that the previously upcoming game was already underway with a small group of developers when EA executives shut down the project.
-It also cited Frank Gibeau’s (of EA) earlier statement in an interview where he had said about the future of the Dead Space franchise: “In general we’re thinking about how we make this a more broadly appealing franchise because ultimately you need to get to audience sizes of around five million to really continue to invest in an IP like Dead Space.
+It also cited Frank Gibeau’s (of EA) earlier statement in an interview where he had the following to say about the future of the Dead Space franchise: “In general we’re thinking about how we make this a more broadly appealing franchise because ultimately you need to get to audience sizes of around five million to really continue to invest in an IP like Dead Space.
 Anything less than that and it becomes quite difficult financially given how expensive it is to make games and market them.”
 Upon its initial release, Dead Space 3 had a strong start, but gradually suffered from a lack of substantial sales figures.
-This fact, along with the Videogamer report, led many to believe that Dead Space 4 was indeed cut off.
+This fact, along with the report from Videogamer, led many to believe that Dead Space 4 was indeed cut off.

 Dead Space 4: Is it Happening?

-Well, thanks to all the winding rumours, attacks and counterattacks related to Dead Space 4, we aren’t entirely sure where the next game in the series actually stands.
+Well, thanks to all the winding rumours, attacks, and counterattacks related to Dead Space 4, we aren’t entirely sure where the next entry in the series actually stands.
 But considering the ending of Dead Space 3, we are more than likely to get a Dead Space 4 sooner or later.
-As Visceral Games have not really stuck to a specific gap in their timing in between the games of the series, we find it hard to conclude that Dead Space 4 will not be happening just because three years have passed by after the release of the last game.
+As Visceral Games have not really stuck to a specific routine in their timing in between the games of the series, we find it hard to conclude that Dead Space 4 will not be happening just because three years have passed by after the last game came out.
 It was later announced that the developers were engaged in a new IP following Dead Space 3 (Battlefield Hardline), but that specific game came out in 2015.
 So we are not giving up on our hopes for Dead Space 4 just yet.
 Who knows?
 It might just be the game that they’re presently working on.
 Moreover, after what Steve Papoutsis, vice president and general manager at Visceral Games, had to say about retained interest of the devs in the series, we can dare to remain positive.